Aeldit/Cyan/README.md

 ### 💲```Features```

-    - Teleport yourself to :
+1. Teleport yourself to :
     - your bed / respawn anchor
     - the surface (highest block on your current position)

+2. Save your current location so anyone can teleport to it (useful on servers where you don't want players to set a point but want to let them teleport to predefined ones)

-    - Remove items that are floating on the ground (useful if there is a lot of them, which causes lag)
+3. Remove items that are floating on the ground (useful if there is a lot of them, which causes lag)

-    - See and edit plenty of options, like the minimum OP level required to run a command, or the distance in which items will be removed
+4. See and edit plenty of options, like the minimum OP level required to run a command, or the distance in which items will be removed

+***

 > For dev people : if you have ideas you want to see in this mod, and know how to code them, you can make a pull request
 > on the github page of the mod